Governors

 If you wish to attend a meeting or review minutes of any of our meetings, please contact our Clerk for details and to make arrangements.
 Please email clerk@beaconhill.cumbria.sch.uk.

-2024 Governance Update from the Chair of Governors, David Davidson:
+2025 Governance Update from the Chair of Governors, David Davidson BEM:

-The Governing Body continues to acknowledge and appreciate the hard work of staff, students and parents/careers that allows for the continued evolution of the Federation and positive outcomes for our students.
+The Governing Body acknowledges and appreciates the hard work of staff, students and parents/careers that allows for the continued evolution of the Federation and positive outcomes for our students.

-A relentless drive to improve attendance is now showing very good results across the federation.
+A sustained drive to improve attendance is showing very good results across the federation.
 We will however continue to remain vigilant and continue to closely monitor attendance and introduce new strategies where necessary to ensure this improvement is sustained.

 We continue to critically evaluate our safeguarding practices, ensuring we maintain the highest of standards.